 Synergetics: The relevance of transformation

 How badly we sometimes wish for this form of wisdom in our daily lives?
 How often have we picked battles which lead to nothing?
-How often have we spend energy on doing things differently, and yet we fall back into old patterns?
+How often have we spent energy on doing things differently, and yet we fall back into old patterns?
 Synergetics delivers answers to the question on how we *can* know the difference – namely through understanding how change comes into being in a self-organised system.

 Self-organisation denotes the spontaneous (i.e. not centrally controlled) formation of order in complex systems, such as for example the human brain or an organisation.
 Order is characterised by pattern formation.
 What is pattern formation?